sonnyit/java/_posts/2015-12-01-jb-basic-operators.md

   * [Conditional Operator (?:)](#conditional-operator--10548tables)
   * [instance of Operator](#instance-of-operator-10548tables)
 * [Precedence of Java Operators](#precedence-of-java-operators-10548tables)

-Java provides a rich set of operators to manipulate variables.
-We can divide all the Java operators into the following groups:

-* Arithmetic Operators
-* Relational Operators
-* Bitwise Operators
-* Logical Operators
-* Assignment Operators
-* Misc Operators

 ## The Arithmetic Operators [&#10548;](#tables)
 * **+** (addition)